 That was only four months ago.
 Since then, the Lord has done a miraculous work in his life.
 He truly is a new creature, with new desires, and a new outlook in his life.
 He now fights against the sin that once dominated and enslaved his inner life.
 In order to fight the temptation of drugs and drinking, he started memorizing whole chapters of Scripture.
 In fact, the Lord has granted him an amazing mind, even memorizing Revelation chapter 1 in just over one hour!
 Next, he memorized Romans 8, all 66 books of the Bible in order, and how many chapters are in each book.
 He is hungry for truth, and yet, the Lord has given him a servant’s heart.

 But the story continues… two months ago, his mother came to see him.
 Karl spent several days with her, even bringing her to the church service.
-Upon talking with Samuel, his mother was in tears.
-She told Samuel that she did not recognize her son, and that she does not know the man who stands before her now.
+Upon talking with Sandeep, his mother was in tears.
+She told Sandeep that she did not recognize her son, and that she does not know the man who stands before her now.
 The man that she once knew was no more.
 Upon seeing this radical change in her son, she even confessed that

 “truly, power is only found in Jesus.”